Furnyr/Dissonity/local-automation/README.md

 pnpm pull
 ```

-If you are also working on TypeScript files, like hiRPC, read [Working on TypeScript modules](#working-on-typescript-modules).
+### Dependencies

+Once the command runs, your console might have *a lot* of errors.
+Since you have the raw package files in your project, the package dependencies aren't automatically installed.

+Open `LocalDissonity/package.json` and install the corresponding dependencies manually using `Install package by name` in the Package Manager.

+### Saving your changes

-Once you are done, use this command to bring back the changes in your local project to the repository:
+Once you are done, use this command to bring back the changes from your local project to the repository:

 ```
 pnpm sync
 ```

+You may need to close Unity if the files are inaccessible.

 ## Working on TypeScript modules